 Highlight Reel Video:

 Have you ever been to Miami?
 If so did you like it and would you live there?
-What do you think of this list of six impressive Miami highlights?
+What do you think of our list of impressive Miami Florida highlights?
 Did we miss anything that you consider even better?
 If you’ve never been, would you care to visit?